Treaty of Riga: Aftermath

-In Poland, the Peace of Riga was met with criticism from the very beginning.
+In Poland, the Treaty of Riga was met with criticism from the very beginning.
 Some characterised the treaty as short-sighted and argued that much of what Poland had gained during the Polish-Soviet war was lost during the peace negotiations.
 Józef Piłsudski had participated in the Riga negotiations only as an observer and called the resulting treaty "an act of cowardice".
 Piłsudski felt the agreement was a shameless and short-sighted political calculation, with Poland abandoning its Ukrainian allies.
 On 15 May 1921, he apologised to Ukrainian soldiers during his visit to the internment camp at Kalisz.
 The treaty substantially contributed to the failure of his plan to create a Polish-led Intermarium federation of Eastern Europe, as portions of the territory that had been proposed for the federation were ceded to the Soviets.

 Lenin also considered the treaty unsatisfactory, as it forced him to put aside his plans for exporting the Soviet revolution to the West.

 The Belarusian and Ukrainian independence movements saw the treaty as a setback.
 Four million Ukrainians and over a million Belarusians lived within areas ceded to Poland.
 In one estimate, only 15% of the population was ethnically Polish.
-The Ukrainian People's Republic, led by Symon Petliura, had been allied with Poland under the Treaty of Warsaw, which was abrogated by the Peace of Riga.
+The Ukrainian People's Republic, led by Symon Petliura, had been allied with Poland under the Treaty of Warsaw, which was abrogated by the Treaty of Riga.
 The new treaty violated Poland's military alliance with the UPR, which had explicitly prohibited a separate peace.
 Doing so worsened relations between Poland and the Ukrainians who had supported Petliura.
 The supporters felt that Ukraine had been betrayed by its Polish ally, which would be exploited by the Organization of Ukrainian Nationalists and contribute to the growing tensions and eventual anti-Polish massacres in the 1930s and the 1940s.
 By the end of 1921, most Poland-allied Ukrainian, Belarusian and White Russian forces had been annihilated by Soviet forces or had crossed the border into Poland and laid down their arms.

 According to the Belarusian historian Andrew Savchenko, Poland's new eastern border was "military indefensible and economically unviable" and a source of growing ethnic tensions, as the resulting minorities in Poland were too large to be ignored or assimilated and too small to win their desired autonomy.